 - CPU Cores - set the amount of virtual server's CPU cores.

 CPU Priority (or CPU Units) - set virtual server's CPU priority.
 If the CPU units are switched on in the bucket for this user, then CPU priority is replaced with CPU units.
-Refer to Billing Calculation section for details on CPU units and CPU priority.
+Refer to Billing Calculation for details on CPU units and CPU priority.

 Datacenter - select the data center for the data store.